 Your loved one may have other health needs that go beyond dementia care.
 VNS Health can help coordinate your loved one’s care to ensure they receive the full range of support and services they need.

 For example, if you worry about your loved one’s ability to prepare food safely, a home health aide can provide peace of mind.
-For additional medical needs (like wound care, physical therapy, or injections your loved one may need), a VNS Health home care nurse can offer support.
+For additional medical needs (like wound care, physical therapy, or injections), a VNS Health home care nurse can offer support.

-Care for someone with dementia isn’t one-size-fits-all, and our goal is to ensure that your loved one has the right team to support their unique needs now and as their condition changes.
+Care for someone with dementia isn’t one-size-fits-all.
+Our goal is to ensure that your loved one has the right team to support their unique needs now and as their condition changes.

 Provide Education to Caregivers